joncheng-dev/MechanicManager.Solution/README.md

   - _CRUD functionality (create, read, update, and delete) for at least one of the classes,_
   - _and setting up the project as well as providing instruction to any users so that build files and sensitive information are not tracked by Git (i.e. `.gitignore`, `appsettings.json`, `bin`, `obj`)._

+- _Below is a schema showing the many-to-many database relationship._
 <p align="center">
 <img src="./Factory/wwwroot/img/MechanicManagerDbSchema.jpg" alt="screenshot of database schema" width="60%">
 </p>